Subjective Behaviors and Preferences in LLM: Language of Browsing: Appendix

-Extensive results for Dataset I are presented in the main paper.
-For completeness, in Appendix, we present results for \texttt{HeTLM} for another small \texttt{LM}, namely, \texttt{SmolLM2-360M}.

-\subsubsection{Experimental Results: \texttt{HeTLM} for \texttt{SmolLM2-360M}}
+\subsection{Experimental Results: \texttt{HeTLM} for \texttt{SmolLM2-360M}}

 For small \texttt{LM}, \texttt{SmolLM2-360M}, we present results for clusterwise training.
-Note that we did not have a large variant of this \texttt{LM} and hence could not make a comparison of the \texttt{HeTLM} with the large variant.
-However, the clusterwise \texttt{HeTLM} results here show considerable variations across clusters in all metrics of Tables~\ref{google-data-smollm2-page-gen-mean}, \ref{google-data-smollm2-page-gen-variance}, and \ref{google-data-smollm2-outcome-prediction}.
+The clusterwise \texttt{HeTLM} results here show considerable variations across clusters in all metrics of Tables~\ref{google-data-smollm2-page-gen-mean}, \ref{google-data-smollm2-page-gen-variance}, and \ref{google-data-smollm2-outcome-prediction}.
 This calls attention to the importance of clusterwise training to achieve better alignment of users' behaviors.